Kym0211/Catoff-Project/README.md

     npm install @expo/vector-icons
     ```

-### Firebase Setup
-Refer to the [Set Up Firebase](https://chatgpt.com/c/84d39824-d38b-450c-b029-e256a088deaa#set-up-firebase) section in the setup instructions.

 ### Expo setup
 Make sure to install Expo CLI globally and use the Expo Go app on your device for testing during development.